tonesto7/homebridge-hubitat-tonesto7/README.md

 Only needed when you are having issues with the plugin and you want me to be able to identify your reported exception errors.

  * `direct_ip`  _Optional_ | _Default: 'First available IP on your computer'_
-Most installations won't need this, but if for any reason it can't identify your ip address correctly, use this setting to force the IP presented to SmartThings for the hub to send to.
+Most installations won't need this, but if for any reason it can't identify your ip address correctly, use this setting to force the IP presented to Hubitat for the hub to send to.

  * `direct_port`  _Optional_ | _Default: `8000`_
 This is the port that the `homebridge-hubitat-tonesto7` plugin will listen on for traffic from your hub.
-Make sure your firewall allows incoming traffic on this port from your SmartThings hub IP address to your HomeBridge instance.
+Make sure your firewall allows incoming traffic on this port from your Hubitat hub IP address to your HomeBridge instance.

  * `temperature_unit`  _Optional_ | _Default: `F`_
 This will allow you to define the temp unit to use.
 This can also be set in the SmartApp

  * `validateTokenId`  _Optional_ | _Default: `false`_
-This forces the plugin to validate the smartthings app token and location with that in the plugin configuration
+This forces the plugin to validate the Hubitat app token and location with that defined in the plugin configuration

  * `excluded_capabilities` _Optional_ | _Default: '{}' (None)_
-NOTICE: The smartapp offers many inputs to help filter out device capabilities.
+NOTICE: The Hubitat app offers many inputs to help filter out device capabilities.
 Only use this if the available inputs don't meet your needs.
-Specify the SmartThings device by ID and the associated capabilities you want the plugin to ignore.
+Specify the Hubitat device by ID and the associated capabilities you want the plugin to ignore.
-This prevents a SmartThings device creating unwanted or redundant HomeKit accessories.
+This prevents a Hubitat device creating unwanted or redundant HomeKit accessories.

  * `logConfig` _Optional_
 Define log output format options as well as enable the log file output.